ArcGIS Enterprise Logdaten

 2. Prüfen der Log-Level-Konfiguration des ArcGIS Servers

 Für jeden ArcGIS Host, der am Sammeln der Log-Daten beteiligt sein soll, muss die Komponente Filebeat installiert werden.
-Aktuell wird Filebeat 7.x unterstützt, mit Filebeat 8.x konnten noch keine Probleme festgestellt werden.
+Aktuell wird Filebeat 7.x unterstützt, jedoch konnten auch mit Filebeat 8.x noch keine Probleme festgestellt werden.

 Prüfen der Log-Level-Konfiguration des ArcGIS Servers

 Die Auswertungen und Analysen der service.monitor Dashboards verlangen einen Log-Level von Fein am ArcGIS Server.
-Dieser Wert kann über den ArcGIS Server Manager unter Protokolle > Einstellungen gemacht werden.
+Dieser Wert kann über den ArcGIS Server Manager unter Protokolle > Einstellungen angepasst werden.

 filebeat.inputs: